Learn something new every day

 I have recently had my right eye operated on (superior oblique) where they tried to tighten the muscle.
 This failed, which has caused me to need a larger prism which is too much to incorporate into my glasses.
-They now want to operate on the inferior rectus in my left to weaken the muscle.
+They now want to operate on the inferior rectus in my left to weaken

 As you may understand, I am very confused and nervous as the last operation failed.